ofnote/tsalib/README.md

 ### And More ..

-**Stack/Concat**.
+Unified `stack/concat` using `join`.
 Join sequence of tensors into a single tensor in different ways using the same `join` operator.
 ```python
     # xi : (B, T, D)
     # concatenate along the 'T' dimension: "(b,t,d)* -> (b,3*t,d)"